srajput07/Arduino/README.md

-# Arduino
- Smart Plant Monitoring & Alert System using Arduino
+# Smart Plant Monitoring & Alert System using Arduino

 This project monitors the condition of a plant using sensors for **temperature**, **soil moisture**, **gas/smoke**, and **tilt**, and displays the information on a **16x2 LCD**.
 It also alerts the user via a **buzzer** if critical thresholds are crossed.

- Hardware Used
+# Hardware Used

 - Arduino Uno
 - 16x2 LCD (parallel, non-I2C)